RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/getting-started-cloud-native.md

 ![launch-create-app-detail]({% image_path launch-create-app-detail.png %})

-You should configure a `Frontend` and/or a `Backend` for your application.
+You should configure a `Frontend` and a `Backend` for your application.

-When you configure a Frontend for your application then you will be able to bootstrap the frontend of your application in a few seconds.
+When you configure a Frontend for your application then you will be able to bootstrap the frontend application in a few seconds.

 ![launch-create-app-frontend]({% image_path launch-create-app-frontend.png %})

-> `NOTE`: You can skip to configure a Frontend application via choosing `None`.
+> `NOTE`: Choose `None` as your Frontend Application, which will skip the selection.

 Next, you select one of runtimes for your `Backend` appliction among Red Hat supported runtimes.
 For example, we will walk you through `Quarkus` because we will develop and deploy Quarkus application for the next labs.

 ![launch-create-app-backend-choose]({% image_path launch-create-app-backend-choose.png %})